microsoft/vscode-docs/docs/copilot/getting-started.md

 * To use GitHub Copilot, you must have an active subscription for GitHub Copilot in your personal account, or you need to be assigned a seat by your organization.

-Follow these steps to [Set up GitHub Copilot in VS Code](/docs/copilot/setup.md).
+Follow these steps to [set up GitHub Copilot in VS Code](/docs/copilot/setup.md) by signing up for a subscription and installing the Copilot extension in VS Code.

 ## Get your first code suggestion